SJTUJohnClass/Minivim/README.md

   Your TUI(Terminal User Interface) should look like this.

-  * File Window displays the opened file, and you can edit file in this window.
+  * File Window displays the opened file, and you can edit a file in this window.
   * Information Window displays some file-related information.
 Here's the minimum information you should display: `Mode`, `Filename`, `Cursor line and column`.
-  * Command Window displays the commands user input. **Note that you should print a `:` at the beginning of command window when enter command mode.**
+  * Command Window displays the commands the user input. **Note that you should print a `:` at the beginning of the command window when enter the command mode.**

   <center>
           <img src="https://github.com/JohnClass2023/Minivim-2023/blob/main/pngs/windows.png"